-Huntington's disease ("HD"), is an orphan hereditary neurodegenerative disease that is fatal and for which there is no cure.
-HD results from the accumulation of the defective gene product mutant huntingtin ("mHTT"), which promotes the degeneration of neurons.
-This accumulation is caused by an expanded CAG triplet repeat in the HTT gene, which results in production of mutant HTT (mHTT) protein.
-Accumulation of mHTT causes progressive loss of neurons in the brain, and can lead to neuronal cell death, causing motor, cognitive and psychiatric disability.
-HD patients still possess wild type (healthy) HTT protein, which is believed to be critical for neuronal function, and suppression may have detrimental long-term consequences.
-Absence of healthy huntingtin protein has been shown to be embryonic lethal.
-Symptoms typically appear between the ages of 30 and 50 and worsen over the next 10 to 20 years.
+HD is a rare hereditary neurodegenerative disease that results in early death and for which there is no cure.
+HD is caused by a mutation (i.e. an expanded CAG triplet repeat) in the HTT gene, which results in production of mutant HTT ("mHTT") protein.
+Accumulation of mHTT protein causes progressive loss of neurons in the brain, and can lead to neuronal cell death, causing cognitive, psychiatric and motor disability.
+HD patients still possess wild-type (healthy) HTT ("wtHTT") protein, which is believed to be critical for neuronal function.
+Accordingly, suppression of wtHTT may have detrimental long-term consequences.
+Absence of wtHTT protein has been shown to be embryonically lethal in mice.

-Many describe the symptoms of HD as having amyotrophic lateral sclerosis ("ALS"), Parkinson's disease and Alzheimer's disease simultaneously.
+Symptoms of HD typically appear between the ages of 30 and 50 and worsen over the next 10 to 20 years.
+Many describe the symptoms of HD as similar to having ALS, PD and AD simultaneously.
 Patients experience a reduction in motor function and psychological disturbances.
 Life expectancy after symptom onset is approximately 20 years.
-In the later stages, often lasting over ten years, movements become increasingly difficult to control.
-Affected persons become fully dependent upon others for assistance with activities of daily living ("ADLs"), lose the ability to walk, and often require placement in a long-term care facility.
-We estimate that approximately 30,000 people in the United States have symptomatic HD and more than 200,000 others have a 50% chance of inheriting the disorder from their affected parent.
+In the most symptomatic stages, often lasting over ten years, affected persons become fully dependent upon others to manage all activities of daily living; they lose the ability to make decisions, feed themselves and walk, often requiring premature placement in a long-term care facility.
+It is estimated that approximately 30,000 people in the United States have symptomatic HD and more than 200,000 others have a 50% risk for inheriting the disorder from their affected parent.